There are many different ways to cut your costs when traveling but one of the most effective is to cook your own food on

 Lixada’s miniature size is convenient; you can take it anywhere and you’ll be able to find fuel pretty much wherever in the world you are.
 To be honest, it’s not an ideal backpacking stove for long-term trips but is perfect for solo short trips or weekends away.

 The Lixada is a high-profile cheap backpacking stove, so stability isn’t the best.
 But I do love the fact that it is environmentally friendly and uses twigs, pine-cones, and wood as fuel.
 In case you can’t find wood, you also have the option to use either alcohol or solid fuel.

 Is the Lixada for you?

 This backpacking stove is meant for ultimate convenience at a very affordable price.
 If you are looking for something easy, and don’t need it for a long trip, the Lixada is a great choice.
-The button below has the best price on Amazon.
+The button below has the latest price on Amazon.